by-jp/www.byjp.me/content/posts/mental-poker/randomness/index.md

 ## Maths to the rescue

 Thankfully for us, and at least until quantum computing gets really freaky, there are mathematical operations that are easy to do one way, but very hard to do the other way.
-It's just like mixing two paints; [volcanic red](https://www.dulux.co.uk/en/colour-details/filters/h_Red#tabId=item0) and [blue babe](https://www.dulux.co.uk/en/colour-details/filters/h_Blue#tabId=item0) make some kind of light purple when mixed, but if I gave you that purple and asked you to tell me the exact colours that made it… you'd have to try _every combination_ of colours (and ratios!) to determine the precise inputs I used.
+It's just like mixing two paints; [volcanic red](https://www.dulux.co.uk/en/colour-details/volcanic-red) and [blue babe](https://www.dulux.co.uk/en/colour-details/blue-babe) make some kind of light purple when mixed, but if I gave you that purple and asked you to tell me the exact colours that made it… you'd have to try _every combination_ of colours (and ratios!) to determine the precise inputs I used.
 (You can actually find artists who do literally this kind of colour matching [on YouTube](https://www.youtube.com/shorts/jI1rbZJVK8g) — it is an extremely complex process!)

 Maths offers us the same kind of deal; there are some mathematical operations that are very easy to do one way, and very hard (or impossible) to do the other way.
 For example, remembering last week's post, I can tell you the check digit from my credit card is 6 without fear that you'll enjoy a spending spree at my expense, but it is the only one of my card numbers that ends in a six so it can also identify that particular card (for me).

-In the (very simple & unoriginal) protocol I designed for randomness in games I make use of these "[consistent hashing algorithms](../open-games/#consistent-hashing-algorithms)" to allow our players to make promises to each other that they can't take back.
-They take a number, letter, word, or even a book, and turn it into a unique very large number called a "hash" — always the same for the same input.
-You can share a _hash_ of something important without giving that thing away.
-The letters `5DE7727` mean nothing special to you, but if I then tell you later that they are the start of the [SHA-256 hash](https://coding.tools/sha256) the phrase "Secret!" you can know I intended you to have the "Secret!" even before you knew what it was.
+In the (very simple and unoriginal) protocol I designed for randomness in games I make use of "[consistent hashing algorithms](../open-games/#consistent-hashing-algorithms)" (as described in the previous post) to allow our players to make promises to each other that they can't take back.

+In brief, these algorithms take a number, letter, word, or even a book, and turn it into a unique very large number called a "hash" — the hash is always the same given the same input.
+You can share a hash of something important without giving that thing away.

+The letters `F103533` mean nothing special to you, but if share them with you, then later tell you that they are the start of the [SHA-256 hash](https://coding.tools/sha256) of the phrase "I choose number 7", you can know I did indeed choose the number 7 before _you_ knew my choice.

 There's only one more important piece of maths to know about: pseudo random number generators ([PRNGs](https://en.wikipedia.org/wiki/Pseudorandom_number_generator)).
-Because generating _true_ random numbers can be quite slow, these algorithms are regularly used to take an initial and random number (a "seed") and generate an infinite sequence of unpredictable random numbers from it.
+Because generating _true_ random numbers can be very slow, these algorithms are regularly used to take an initial and random number (a "seed") and generate an infinite sequence of unpredictable random numbers from it.
 If a PRNG is well designed you can't predict the next number _unless_ you know the seed (and how many previous numbers have been generated).
 Conversely, if you _do_ know the seed, then _every single number_ can be predicted, because a PRNG with the same seed always makes the same sequence of numbers.

 ## The protocol

 To "roll a dice" in a distributed game we now need a few extra steps, but thankfully they're all very simple for a computer to accomplish:

 1. Alice generates a random number she promises to use (`A`) and sends Bob the hash of it (`H`).
-2. Bob receives (`H`) and sends Alice a random number (`B`) she _must_ use.
+2. Bob receives (`H`) and sends Alice a random number (`B`) she _must_ make use of.
-3. Alice combines those two random numbers (`C = A+B`) and uses it to"roll a dice" (`D`) with a PRNG.
+3. Alice combines those two random numbers (`C = A+B`) and uses it as the seed to a PRND to get a number from 1 to 6 (`D`, the dice roll).
-4. Alice sends Bob their move, including the dice roll (`D`) and their original random number (`A`)
+4. Alice sends Bob her move, including the dice roll (`D`) and her original random number (`A`)
 5. Bob checks that the hash of `A` is indeed `H` (if it isn't, then Alice cheated!)
 6. Bob checks that the PRNG with seed `C` does indeed make the dice roll `D` (if it isn't, then Alice cheated!)